mgrand/crypto-shuffle/README.md

 inconvenience of having to do this may be unacceptable.

-If the encrypted message is stored on a blockchain, it may be considered convenient to store the key on the same blockchain.
+If the encrypted message is stored on a blockchain, it may be considered convenient to store the crypto-shuffle key on the same blockchain.
 In cases, it is recommended that the key be encrypted with the public keys of the parties that you want to share the plaintext with.

-The crypto-shuffle package includes a convenient mechanism for creating a single JSON object that contains the encrypted versions of a plaintext that correspond to multiple public keys.
+The crypto-shuffle package includes a convenient mechanism for creating a single JSON object that contains versions of crypto-shuffle keys encrypted by each of a set of public keys.
 This is the `MultiEncryption` class.

-To create a `MultiEncryption` object, you pass the constructor a plain text and a collection of one or more public keys.
-The constructed object contains versions of the plain text encrypted by each of the public keys.
+To create a `MultiEncryption` object, you pass the constructor a plain text crypto-shuffle key and a collection of one or more public keys.
+The constructed object contains versions of the crypto-shuffle key encrypted by each of the public keys.

-To decrypt the contents of a `MultiEncryption` object, pass a public key and its corresponding private key to the `MultiEncryption` object&apos;s `decrypt` method.
-If the `MultiEncryption` object contains an encrypted text that was encrypted with the given public key, it uses the corresponding private key to decrypt the text.
+To decrypt the contents of a `MultiEncryption` object, pass a public key and its corresponding private key to the `MultiEncryption` object’s `decrypt` method.
+If the `MultiEncryption` object contains an encrypted crypto-shuffle key that was encrypted with the given public key, it uses the corresponding private key to decrypt the crypto-shuffle key.

 ## Key Sharding